-We represent residential and commercial condominium associations and advise them on a wide spectrum of matters ranging from operational and liability issues to litigation matters.
-A recent example of our work involved successfully arguing on behalf of a residential condominium unit owner's association before the New Hampshire Supreme Court that the association could make a special assessment on all 120 unit owners for the repair charge related to a limited common area (Carleton v.
-Edgewood Heights, 156 NH 407 (2007)).
+- Successfully arguing on behalf of a residential condominium unit owner’s association that the association could make a special assessment on all 120 unit owners for the repair charge for a common area.
+(Carleton v.
+Edgewood Heights, 156 NH 407 )